Legionnaires’ disease (legionellosis)

 Legionnaires’ disease is caused by infection with Legionella bacteria.
 The bacteria are transmitted via aerosols, mists of microscopic water droplets containing the pathogen, and enter the airways when inhaled.

-Older or poorly maintained hot water systems provide favorable conditions for the bacteria to build up and form a ‘biofilm’ of slime in the water pipes.
-Potential sources of infection include contaminated showers, jacuzzis, humidifiers or cooling towers.
+Older and poorly maintained hot water systems in particular provide favorable conditions for the bacteria to grow and form a “biofilm” of slime in the water pipes.

-How common is Legionnaires’ disease?
+How common is Legionnaires’ disease and who does it mainly affect?

 How can Legionnaires’ disease be prevented?